dennis2908/btpntest2/README.md

    Update the Input First Name / Last Name / Age / Photo Link.</br>
    Click Edit Data Button for updating the data.</br>
    If mistaken then there will be notification</br>
-   Note : I am not using method GET https://simple-contact-crud.herokuapp.com/contact/{id} because the detail can be transfered using state
+   Note : I am not using method GET https://simple-contact-crud.herokuapp.com/contact/{id}
 5. Delete button is supposed to be working but the API delete https://simple-contact-crud.herokuapp.com/contact/{id} is error.</br>

 # Running server online (https://michaeldennism.herokuapp.com or michaeldennism.herokuapp.com) :